 Once upon a time, a manager’s only role was to play the boss.
-But times have changed and companies today are focused on building strong relationships with their employees to increase retention and engagement (among other things).
+But times have changed and companies today are focused on building strong relationships with their employees to increase retention and drive employee engagement (among other things).
 That’s why some of the best manager qualities include having compassion and empathy.
 These characteristics of a manager can facilitate productive conversations, encourage employees to be honest, and lead to a more positive company culture.
 If you’re not a naturally empathetic person, don’t worry!
 Studies have shown that empathy can be learned.

-While the people-focused traits of a manager are incredibly important, characteristics that help move the business forward - such as being goal-driven - are crucial as well.
-Without the ability to propel a team forward toward a shared objective, managers can inadvertently lead their team in the wrong direction or waste valuable resources.
+While the people management skills of leadership are incredibly important, characteristics that help move the business forward - such as being goal-driven - are crucial as well.
+Without the ability to propel a team toward a shared objective, managers can inadvertently lead their team in the wrong direction or waste valuable resources.
 Not to mention that a lack of focus will ultimately set employees up for failure, or worse, hinder their development.
-That’s why being goal-driven is one of the management attributes we recommend developing.
+That’s why being goal-driven is one of the qualities of a good manager we recommend developing.

 Managers, more than anyone else in an organization, need to be strong communicators to deal with the diverse situations they’re exposed to.
 For instance, managers are responsible for regularly sharing positive and constructive feedback with their employees.
 If a manager is indirect, long winded, and strikes the wrong tone during a performance review or weekly check in, it impacts employees negatively.
 They may walk away from a conversation unsure of the takeaways or without a clear picture of where they stand.
 This is why one of the qualities of a successful manager is excellent communication skills.